Sitecore/content-hub-one-nextjs-starterkit/README.md

 ### Media items and Files
 The Starterkit uses Images.
 Currently the CLI cannot handle Media Assets and Media Items.
 These need to be created manually.

-This solution contains a node script to support you uploading the images and creating the required media items.
+This solution contains a node script to support you uploading the images from the /setup folder and creating the required media items.

 In the root of your repository you find the setup.js file.